-A commercial document issued by the University to a vendor, indicating types, quantities, terms and agreed prices for products or services that the vendor will provide to the University.
+A commercial document issued by the University to a supplier, indicating types, quantities, terms and agreed prices for products or services that the supplier will provide to the University.

-The process of documenting the receipt of all goods and services by signing and dating a packing slip or receipt.
+The process of documenting the receipt of goods and services.

 An activity in which labor is the major factor and not merely incidental to the production, acquisition, and/or delivery of a good.

-A credit card issued to an authorized individual to make official purchases of small dollar goods and services (that do not require competitive bidding) quickly and directly.
-(Also referred to as the “P-Card,” the “Procurement Card.”)
+A University credit card issued to an authorized individual to make official purchases of goods and services (that do not require competitive bidding), travel, meals, and entertainment quickly and directly.

 All expenditures of University funds must be necessary, reasonable, and directly related to the goals and mission of the University.
 All persons authorizing expenditures must be mindful that expenditures are subject to scrutiny by state authorities, sponsors, auditors, and other interested parties.
 All payments for goods and services must comply with University policies and procedures and state and federal laws.

 State law stipulates that all goods and services purchased by the University along with the source of funds used for each purchase be identified properly.
-Departments must document all expenditures.
-Receiving is required for all goods and services purchased with University funds, regardless of purchasing/payment method or source of funds.
-Payments issued by the University for goods and services may not be sent to a University departmental address.
-Invoices for goods and services not obtained in accordance with these rules will not be processed.
+Departments must acknowledge in a timely manner the receipt of goods and services.
+Payments issued by the University for goods and services must not be sent to a University departmental address.
+Invoices for goods and services not obtained in accordance with these requirements will not be processed.

-Unless otherwise established in a contract for a specific purchase, the Commonwealth of Virginia’s Prompt Pay law stipulates that payment must be made to the vendor within 30 days of the receipt of an original invoice by Procurement and Diversity Supplier Services (Procurement Services) – Accounts Payable, or 30 days after the receipt of goods and services in the department placing the order, whichever is later.
+The University seeks to establish payment terms of net 45 or 1.5% net 15 with all suppliers doing business under a contract or purchase order (PO).
+[The 1.5% net 15 is an early pay discount.
+Suppliers who opt for this reduce the cost of their invoice by 1.5% if paid within 15 days.]
+In the absence of a contract or PO, the Commonwealth of Virginia’s Prompt Pay law stipulates that payment must be made within 30 days of the receipt of an original invoice by Procurement and Supplier Diversity Services – Accounts Payable or 30 days after the receipt of goods and services in the department placing the order, whichever occurs later.
 The date of the postmark on the envelope in which the check is mailed or the system payment date (for electronic fund payments) is deemed to be the date payment is made.

-If Procurement Services is unable to process an invoice for payment on time, the vendor may bill for interest at the prevailing 90-day U.S. Treasury Bill rate.
+If Procurement and Supplier Diversity Services – Accounts Payable is unable to process an invoice for payment on time, the supplier may bill for interest at the prevailing 90-day U.S. Treasury Bill rate.
 Any interest penalty must be paid out of existing local departmental funds.

-The payment performance of individual departments affects the University’s overall compliance with the Commonwealth’s Prompt Pay law.
-In addition, the payment performance of an individual department may compromise the ability of all other University departments to do business with the same vendor(s).
-For example, vendors may refuse to accept orders from one University department because of another department’s delinquent account.
+The payment performance of individual departments affects the University’s overall compliance with contract terms and the Commonwealth’s Prompt Pay law.
+In addition, the payment performance of an individual department may compromise the ability of all other University departments to do business with the same supplier(s).
+For example, suppliers may refuse to accept orders from one University department because of another department’s delinquent account.

 Receipt of Goods and Services:

-Receiving reports document the satisfactory receipt of goods, materials, equipment, supplies, services, etc. Receiving reports provide an auditable source of verification that goods or services were received in a manner acceptable to the conditions and requirements of the contract or purchase order prior to the authorization of invoices for payment.
+Acknowledging receipt of goods and services via packing slip documents the satisfactory receipt of goods, materials, equipment, supplies, services, etc. Acknowledging receipt of goods and services in the finance system provides an auditable source of verification that goods or services were received in a manner acceptable to the conditions and requirements of the contract or PO prior to the authorization of invoices for payment.

 - Received goods to verify the correct items, in acceptable condition (i.e., free of defects), and the agreed upon quantity, were delivered in accordance with the terms of the order/contract.
 Warranties and returns may be affected by any delay.

-- Rendered services have actually been delivered in accordance with the terms of the order/contract.
+- Rendered services have been delivered in accordance with the terms of the order/contract.